 Cheating is considered a serious offense against a student's Christian character and testimony.
-Cheating includes copying from another person's test paper, using concealed information during examinations, falsifying reports, giving reports and papers to other students, giving information to another person during examinations, obtaining information from a student who has already taken the examination, using another student's work, and submitting the same assignment in more than one course (without permission of the instructor).
+Cheating includes copying from another person's test paper, using concealed information during examinations, falsifying reports, giving reports and papers to other students, giving information to another person during examinations, obtaining information from a student who has already taken the examination, using another student's work, paying another person to complete an assignment and/or impersonate you in any course, falsifying attendance records, and submitting the same assignment in more than one course (without permission of the instructor).

-Plagiarism is defined as copying, paraphrasing, file-sharing or closely imitating any part of a published or unpublished book, paper, or web source without properly identifying the author.
-This also includes the use of the language and thoughts of another person while representing them as one's own.
+Plagiarism is defined as copying, paraphrasing, file-sharing or closely imitating any part of a published or unpublished book, paper, or Web-based source without properly identifying the author or originator.
+This also includes the use of the language and thoughts of another person while representing them as one's own; and the use of any Al language processing/paraphrasing tool to create coursework.
 Students are urged to take advantage of online plagiarism checkers to help avoid unintentional plagiarism.
 Plagiarism is a violation of the intellectual property rights of another person and a failure to give honor to whom honor is due.